Business Strategy for Beating Intense Competitionby Ankit Bourai on 14th June, 2019 • 0 Comments

 Differentiation eats a lot of business strategy time.
 However, it is of more importance rather essential to develop points of parity (POP) against the competition.
 A product needs to have certain basic features that suffice to the need of the consumer.
 Factors assisting in defining these are.

 - Category (industry/product based) – We need to know what category we fall in and what is the fundamental expectations of the consumers in the category.

 - Correlation (with Self POP & POD) – When we have defined a set of POP & POD we need to identify how would they correlate with each other.
 Example how would the battery life of a phone behave if we increase the number of applications running for better user experience.

 - Competitive (competition’s POP & POD) – An analysis of prevailing competition also needs to be done on the basis of features offered by them.
 How is our set of features poised in front of the competition?

-It is fine to have few similar POD with competition.
+It is fine to have a few similar POD with the competition.
 As the differentiation is derived from the complete set of features and not just any single feature.
 Just try this simple business strategy tips and practice business integration.
 Mileage against your competition is waiting on the next turn.